bit-bots/bitbots_main/wolfgang_description/docs/index.rst

     cd urdf
     rosrun simplify_urdf_collision simplify.py robot.urdf robot.urdf -r -s

 The script will ask you which links should be excluded for the simplification.
-Normally, you don't need to do this for any links, since the important links (feet, hands) have already good collision models which were done manually in OpenSCAD.
+Normally, you don't need to exclude any links, since the important collision models (arms or feet) already have manually created collision models which are not shown in this list.

 |description|